NotSphyynxx/SeC_sHiT/README.md

 ---

 ### 🕵️ Forensics – Odyssey Finals
-**Clearing Odyssey CTF Finals 2025 Forensics challenges, Here's the writeups**
+**After Clearing Odyssey CTF Finals 2025 Forensics challenges, Here's the writeups**

 > [!IMPORTANT]
 > **About Odyssey:** 🏆 It is the **biggest CTF event in Morocco**, holding big prizes 💰 and featuring famous speakers 🎤!